ringa-js/ringa/docs/docs/architecture/asynchronousTrees.md

       return promise;
     }

-This is super powerful because now have created a central point that intercepts the results and errors of every single GET request in our application if they use this method.
+Now have created a central point that intercepts the results and errors of every single GET request in our application if they use this method.
 But this has a huge downside: because promises are so flexible and can be passed around anywhere, there is no central location in your application to see how an entire promise chain is built.
 Debugging what promises are attached to what other promises and who is waiting on who or what can be a nightmare especially as codebases grow.

-# Ringa Command Sequences
+# Ringa Asynchronous Trees

 Ringa takes a different approach from promises by treating the control of your application as a tree of commands.
-It asks the questions "What would I love my code to look like?"

 If your actions for `getUserByUsername` looks like this: